SnowindPassion/Reflio/README.md

 ## Features / USPs

 - Start an affiliate program in minutes
-- Track referrals for Stripe subscriptions or one-time payments
+- Track referrals for Stripe/Paddle subscriptions or one-time payments
 - Automatic payment/refund sync from Stripe
 - Cross sub-domain tracking
 - Automated GDPR & Privacy compliance for users located in the EU